achristen/Meteobike/readme.md

 From now on, you will use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).
 For students of the University of Freiburg, the python script is also available under Ilias [here](https://ilias.uni-freiburg.de/goto.php?target=file_2206813&client_id=unifreiburg).

 Place the file `meteobike_epaper.py` on the Raspberry Pi's desktop.
-Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and again your [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020))
+Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and if  available your [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020)).
+Students at tUni Freiburg will determine new calibration coefficients in the next workshop and can just leave them at `a1 = 1.00000` and `a0 = 0.0000`.

 	raspberryid = "52" # enter your raspberry's number
 	studentname = "Andreas" # enter your first name - no spaces and no special characters